robinhundt/Abb1t/README.md

 ### FAQ

-Why is only python3 support?
+Why is only python3 supported?
 > http://pythonclock.org/